Our Family of Companies

 Figure 15 Non OPEC Incremental Major Project Contributions, Figure 16 Y.O.Y.
 Oil Production Growth

-In other words, a bottom-up analysis provides a similar conclusion to that of the peak oil concenpt of depletion of the resource base.
+In other words, a bottom-up analysis provides a similar conclusion to that of the peak oil concept of depletion of the resource base.
 The rather simple conclusion is that supply growth will lag global declines and, with the curtain being pulled on tight oil, prices must adjust higher to bring supply and demand into an equilibrium.
 Unless the impact from COVID causes material and permanent demand destruction, we continue to expect that supply will lag demand in the near future.

 Oil Allocation

 There are no models that can address calling the bottom in this market.
 There is significant volatility in the price of oil and the level of uncertainty as it relates to demand, consumption, and supply.
 We believe this makes it nearly impossible to assess the near-term risks associated with investing in the oil sector.
 Long-term, we are very bullish.
-Near-term we are very cautious, however we believe a reasonable floor for a barrel of West Texas is around $20/bbl with $30/bbl providing an upper bound.
+Near-term we are very cautious; however, we believe a reasonable floor for a barrel of West Texas is around $20/bbl with $30/bbl providing an upper bound.
 We can better assess how long it will take for inventory levels to return to normal once we have a better idea of how much crude and products have moved into onshore and offshore storage.
 Barring unexpectedly high levels, we think the market can move to $30-$40/bbl range as inventory levels are slowly reduced and low cost tight oil producers can slowly bring online some of their best wells.

 Unlike the early days of COVID-19 when parallels were being drawn to H1N1 and SARS, we believe such parallels have little meaning given the nature of the lockdowns and impact on consumption.
 Layer into this the ongoing talks pertaining to production cuts (OPEC+ and non-OPEC), and we are facing a wall of uncertainty and a need for much higher discount rates in valuation models.

-As was the case when we looked at a reasonable floor for oil prices, we think investors can look to history to guide their decision making process as they consider allocations to energy.
+As was the case when we looked at a reasonable floor for oil prices, we think investors can look to history to guide their decision-making process as they consider allocations to energy.
 2004-05 has interesting valuation parallels to today.
 Based on our view that we are standing at the cliff to an Age of Scarcity, we believe that value can be found by investing in the oil value chain.
 Simply put, prices need to go higher to incentivize exploration and development activity.

 We like to look at the energy space by subsector.
 In general, we are avoiding companies with high levels of leverage and customer concentration, and we prefer large cap investment grade companies.